 Furthermore, Egypt’s Baha’i community continues to be banned under a 1960 presidential decree.
 While there was some optimism during the constitutional drafting process after Amr Moussa, chairman of the Committee of 50, met with Baha’i community members to hear their grievances, no concrete improvements followed.

 During the drafting process, some members of the Committee of 50 introduced language that would have replaced “Christians and Jews” in Article 3 with “non-Muslims” – thus expanding the scope of rights – but the sole Nour party member and Al-Azhar’s representatives vehemently opposed the new formulation, deeming Baha’is unworthy of protections.
 Salafi and other Islamist sentiment toward Baha’is should come as no surprise; it is also not news that Al-Azhar opposed the language given its history of labeling Baha’is as apostates.
 This is despite the fact that in 1925 an Egyptian court recognized the Baha’i faith as a separate and distinct religion from Islam, the first court to do so in the Arab world.
-Today, some Egyptian officials tell me that Baha’is should sue for recognition, although a 1975 attempt by the community was rejected by the Supreme Constitutional Court based on its interpretation of Article 21 of the 1971 constitution, which was unchanged in the new constitution.
+Today, some Egyptian officials tell me that Baha’is should sue for recognition, although a 1975 attempt by the community was rejected by the Supreme Constitutional Court based on its interpretation of Article 2 ((Article 2 states that Islamic shari’a provides the main source of the Egyptian constitution)) of the 1971 constitution, which was unchanged in the new constitution.
 Meanwhile, married Baha’is still cannot obtain identity cards, making it impossible to conduct daily transactions like banking, school registration, or car ownership.

 Not all is grim.
 When compared to the Morsi-era 2012 constitution, the new constitution includes positive additions and subtractions related to freedom of religion or belief, particularly for Copts, although how the provisions are interpreted and implemented will be the true test.
 Unfortunately, since the constitutional bar was set so low in 2012, the scope of religious freedom protections for all Egyptians still falls short of international standards.